themindfulcoder/homebase/content/post/learning-python-part-1.md

 ### Conclusion

-This wraps up learning python part 1, we spoke about variables, variable naming, types, type casting, arithmetic operations and some of the behavior they exhibit.
-Learning python part 2 will take a closer look at strings and how we can do some manipulation of strings in python.
+This wraps up learning Python part 1, we spoke about variables, variable naming, types, type casting, arithmetic operations and some of the behavior they exhibit.
+Learning Python part 2 will take a closer look at strings and how we can do some manipulation of strings.

 I hope you enjoyed reading this.
-Feel free to give me feedback on twitter or report an issue on github (links at the bottom of the page)
+Feel free to give me feedback on Twitter or report an issue on GitHub (links at the bottom of the page)